-Property, plant and equipment consists primarily of land purchased as the site of the Company's headquarters, building and machinery and equipment used in the design and development of products, and is stated at cost less accumulated depreciation and any accumulated impairment loss.
+Property, plant and equipment consists primarily of land, building and machinery and equipment used in the design and development of products, and is stated at cost less accumulated depreciation and any accumulated impairment loss.
 Depreciation on building and machinery and equipment commences when the asset is ready for its intended use.
 Except for the following paragraph, depreciation is primarily calculated on the straight-line method over the estimated useful lives of related assets which range as follows: building 25 years, building improvements 4 to 16 years, machinery 4 to 6 years, research and development equipment 2 to 6 years, office furniture and equipment 3 to 8 years, others 2 to 10 years.
 Leasehold improvements are amortized on a straight-line basis over the shorter of the lease term or the estimated useful life of the asset.
-Software is amortized on a straight-line basis over the estimated useful lives ranging from 2 to 10 years.
+Software is amortized on a straight-line basis over the estimated useful lives ranging from 2 to 15 years.
 Land is not depreciated.